 Catnip which is grown using Organic means is usually an excellent option.
-These are more effective, fresher, chemical free, and pest free.
+These are more effective, fresher, chemical-free, and pest free.
 It is also available in various forms such as spray, pellet, dried, oil, flake, and fresh.

 Buy loose catnip

-The potency of catnip depends on the quantity of nepetalactone which is present in it.
+The potency of catnip depends on the quantity of nepetalactone that is present in it.
 When you go out to purchase loose catnip, go for one with more blossoms and leaves than the stem.
 This is more effective thanks to higher chemical content.